 "I could have been on a totally different tangent in my life but I think my travel experience and the C.I.A. showed me that I wanted to do something bigger.
 I had a burning desire to do more in this world.

 As kids we used to make movies, would do these 'Miami Vice' things with our recorders. [laughing] We would have flowers as the cocaine, do fake drug deals, take one of the cars, and burn rubber.
-We would say 'Lights off!', start the recording and somebody would hit play on the music player since we didn't know how to edit music.
+We would say 'Lights off!' then start the recording and somebody would hit play on the music player since we didn't know how to edit music.
 Then we'd shoot this little action scene.
-I had the desire to do that but I never knew how to.
-Where I was from there was no one in the business that I could reach out to.
+I had the desire to do that but I never knew how.
+Where I was from, there was no one in the business that I could reach out to.

 My dad, he was a surgeon,was very much like, 'Use your education.
 Acting is not going to work out for you.'
 So I applied to graduate school.
 I was really interested in the environment and I was thinking of going into environmental law.
 I started studying at night while working in construction during the day and then going to Cambridge taking classes.
 I also started modeling in Boston and really quickly ended up getting booked for more and more commercials.
 I was fascinated with the Los Angeles lifestyle and Southern California beaches and finally convinced my parents of my idea to pursue it.
 I drove out here by myself.
 It took four days and I spent one day at a friend's place."